po5/groupwatch_sync/README.md

 # groupwatch_sync
-Quickly get back in sync with a group watch by adjusting playback speed.
+Automatically start and get back in sync with a group watch by adjusting playback speed.

 ## Installation
 Place groupwatch_sync.lua in your mpv `scripts` folder.

 ## Usage
-Set the group watch position at the start of the viewing.
+Set the group watch position at the beginning of the viewing.
-If you ever pause, press k to catch up with the group.
+Press k at any time to sync up with the group.

 Default key bindings:
+- k to sync by adjusting playback speed
-- K (shift+k) to set group watch position to the beginning of the file
+- Ctrl+k to sync by jumping to group watch position
-- Ctrl+k to set group watch position to the current position
+- Shift+k to set group watch position to the current playback time
 - Ctrl+Shift+k to set a start timestamp from local time
-- k to sync

 ## Behavior